HENDRIX-ZT2/ZT1-Sprites/README.md

 ### Installation
 - Click the `Clone or Download` button at the right, then `Download ZIP`.
 - To install with the addon installer in Blender, click `File` > `User Preferences` > `Add-ons` > `Install Add-ons from File` and select the ZIP you just downloaded.
-- Confirm with `Install from File..."
+- Confirm with `Install from File...`
 - Tick the box at the right to enable the script.
 Click `Save User Settings` at the bottom.
 Then the new ZT1 Rendering panel will appear in the Render tab.

 ### How to use